secretstartups/handbook/sales/commercial/index.html.md

 ### Co-Selling Roles when working with your ASM
 * Primary Seller: Consider this role as the main pitch person.
 You are directing the conversation, sharing the deck and taking live notes and adding value, while also keeping on track with the agenda decided upon.
 * Co-Seller: This individual is responsible for raw notes in Salesforce, time management, and digging into comments to identify areas where we should be finding additional information.
 The Co-pilot should be digging into levels and amounts of pain when the Pilot moves on without capturing this.
-For additional invormation please visit this [reinforcement module](https://rise.articulate.com/share/-azahQvz24JLQ0yFj4JoRMorDMokvEeJ#/lessons/_fwDOSI3QjsRpf9LxRpm1R6gLVljSy0w)
+For additional information please visit this [reinforcement module](https://rise.articulate.com/share/-azahQvz24JLQ0yFj4JoRMorDMokvEeJ#/lessons/_fwDOSI3QjsRpf9LxRpm1R6gLVljSy0w)

 ### Working with Channel Partners